Pete Murray (American musician)

-Peter Francis Murray is an American musician and singer-songwriter.
+Peter Francis Murray is an American rock singer.
 Starting his music career in the mid-1990s, he has been the lead vocalist for a number of bands, including nu metal band Ultraspank, hard rock band Lo-Pro, acoustic/electronic rock band Life On Planet 9, industrial rock band Chokt, and most recently, rock band White Noise Owl.

-Recording career
+Career

 Early years and Ultraspank

 Murray's first band was a speed metal band called Indica.
 While they did manage to earn the "MTV's Best College Rock Band of 1992" award, the band began to fall apart shortly after, leading some of the members, Murray included, to form a new band called "Spank".
 Unable to use the name due to copyright issues, the band changed their name to "Ultraspank" once they signed to a major record label.
 Murray recorded two nu metal albums with the band, Ultraspank in 1998 and Progress in 2000 before the band broke up after being dropped from their record deal.